nbroeking/Haskell/presentation/Chapter2/BasicTypes.md

 Sum types are one of the corner stones of the Hindley-Milner type system.
 It is roughly equivalent to mathematical addition.
 You take two types and you can either have one or the other, but not both.
-This is in contrast to product types (pairs) where, in our previos example, you must have both bools present to have a TwoBool.
+This is in contrast to product types (pairs) where, in our previous example, you must have both bools present to have a TwoBool.
 This is not the case with sum types.

 This is achieved by the use of _multiple_ constructors, each with their own, distinct substructures.